pianity/arsnap/README.md

 In the packages directory you'll find the 4 key pieces composing the ArSnap Project, making possible the use of MetaMask for existing and new Arweave dApps.
 Below is a quick summary of each of them, describing their relations and their purpose.
-If you want to quickly start playing ArSnap's API you can take a look at [this simple example](packages/adapter/example).
+If you want to quickly start playing with ArSnap's API you can take a look at [this simple example](packages/adapter/example).

 ### [ArSnap](packages/arsnap)